tidev/ti.admob/ios/documentation/view.md

 ## Properties

-### string publisherId
+### string adUnitId

-The publisher ID for admob.
+The ad Unit ID for admob.

 ### string adBackgroundColor

 The background color used for the ad.

-### boolean testing
+### boolean testing (deprecated)

 Whether or not admob should be run in testing mode.
 Running in testing mode returns test ads to the simulator when running in simulator, and the current device when running from device.

+### Array[String] testDevices

+An array of test device ids.
+Adding the id of a test device to this array will allow that device to be served test ads.

+Use the module constant `SIMULATOR_ID` to use the simulator as a test device.
+If you do not know the id for your device, launch your app and request an ad like you normally would, then look in the console for the id.

+eg. <Google> To get test ads on this device, call: request.testDevices = @[ @"980bb6fbbb6687047c631fe21136869b" ];

+Ad the id to the array passed to `testDevices`.

 ### Date dateOfBirth